seborama/fuego/README.md

 #### Function

-A `Function` is a normal Go function which signature is
+A `Function` is a normal Go function which signature is:

 ```go
 func(i Entry) Entry